academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 *However*, this plugin has a fallback list of fonts, so you can try it out without an API key, and that might even be good enough for your purposes.
 So you don't need to get technical to get started.

+In addition, you can select the weights that will be downloaded.
+If you only use light/regular/bold (300/400/700) then there is no point requesting all the additional weights from some of the fonts that are more complete, but consequently are a very heavy download.
+This plugin will help to keep the bandwidth down, and so the load speed higher.

 This plugin has been tested against PHP5.3 and the project repository is here: